 - Many users opt for the commercial license simply because under it FMSoft takes responsibility for its products.
 Under the GPL/LGPL license, there are no warranties or representations from the developer (i.e. from FMSoft).

 The Software uses some patents owned by FMSoft.
 When you use the Software under GPLv3/LGPLv3, the license text has granted you a non-exclusieve, worldwide, and royalty-free patent license.
-Once you use the commercial license instead, the commercial license will include the terms for the patents owned by the FMSoft.
+Once you use the commercial license instead, the commercial license will include the terms against to the patents owned by FMSoft.

 Exceptions and Free Commercial Licenses